Mt. Taal, a volcano with nine craters.

 - Because I am nothing but someone with ideas and the temerity to post them.

-- I have my own version of reality.
+- To have my own version of reality.